The 'pop-up' anti-Brexit parties have little real interest in democratic politics in the UK. Voters should beware.

 Although they use the language of ‘centrist’ politics it is the kind of ideology-free, technocratic, authoritarian centrism that would be more at home in, say, Singapore.
 I think that is why the main advice they give to me is to drop the world Liberal from Liberal Democrat – or, better, both words.
 Voters beware.

 Vince Cable is Leader of the Liberal DemocratsLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.